-During 2009, a review of re-certification requirements and testing criteria for coal mining officials was conducted.
+During 2010, a review of re-certification requirements and testing criteria for coal mining officials was conducted.
 This has been a collaborative process with the coal mining industry in New Mexico.
 The data base of questions continues to be reviewed by the BMS to keep testing relevant.

-Candidate for Coal Mine Foreman Certification works on a ventilation map during testing environments.
+Candidate for Coal Mine Foreman Certification works on a ventilation map during testing other personnel from diverse mining environments.
 BMS is particularly proud of its miner training program delivered in Spanish.

 As the number of mines and miners increases in New Mexico, we have enjoyed a period of extremely safe operations, evidenced by accident and fatality statistics.
-2009 was a record year for the country as a whole in the reduction of
+2010 witnessed the worst min-

 Prior to 2007 legislation, coal mine official's certification did not expire.
 Now, certifications must be renewed every five years.
 This will greatly increase the number of officials' certifications that must be renewed.
-The SMI worked with the Mining Safety Board to adopt regulations for the recertification process.
+The SMI worked with the Mining Safety Board, the coal industry and the affected unions to adopt regulations for the recertification process.